dominik-pichler/Balmung/ER-NLP/ER-NLP.md

 # NER Investigations:

-## Company.name
+## Company.name Column:
 After consideration, following information might be relevant to extract:

 ### Company Type and Status
 Identify the type of company based on suffixes like "GmbH," "e.K.," or "Union," which indicate the legal structure (e.g., GmbH for a limited liability company in Germany)
 In my estimation, this can extracted by an rule-based approach.
-A corresponding investigation can be found in the  `playground_ER-NLP.ipynb` notebook.

 ### Geographical Information
 Extract potential geographical indicators from the company name, such as "Algeria" in "Shell Algeria Zerafa GmbH," which might suggest a regional focus or origin.